 Objective

 Our Construction-based client chose to to implement the SAP Concur Invoice system and integrate it to their Enterprise Management software.
 The integration required a two-way feed, sending Supplier Account details and Purchase Orders from their ERP to Concur Invoice, and approved invoice data from Concur Invoice back into their ERP.
-They were aware that most AP Automation software is designed to deal with standard distribution processes and not the varied nature of Construction projects, as well as Subcontractor and Equipment purchases.
-We were engaged to build the integration for them, as well as to assist with process change within the business and within the ERP.
+Senior Management knew that most AP Automation software is designed to deal with standard distribution processes and not the varied nature of Construction projects (such as Subcontractor and Equipment purchases).

 Solution Delivery